Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Baseline Modifications

 \section{Baseline Modifications}

-We feed the entire video to Diff-Foley \cite{Diff-Foley} for audio generation, which is an unfair comparison for other methods.
-This baseline is named Diff-Foley in our tables.
-Alternatively, we pad each central frame of these videos to 10 seconds and feed them to Diff-Foley, which results in a fairer baseline named Diff-Foley-Image.
-Note that Diff-Foley has also seen significantly more training data than VGGSound \cite{VGGS} offers, since it is also trained on Audioset-V2A \cite{Diff-Foley}, which offers 390K extra video-audio pairs.

 We choose Seeing and Hearing \cite{SandH} (S\&H)'s image-to-audio (I2A) branch as a baseline.
-However, we notice this branch also depends on image text captioned from a large vision-language model, QWEN \cite{qwen}.
-The text modality creates extra information in the I2A task, which is unfair for other methods since V2A-Mapper \cite{V2A-Mapper} and our SSV2A can also utilize the captions to refine results.
+However, we notice this branch also depends on text captioned from a large vision-language model, QWEN \cite{qwen}, on the input image.
+The text modality creates extra information in the I2A task, which is unfair for other methods since V2A-Mapper \cite{V2A-Mapper} and our SS2A can also utilize the captions to refine results.
 Therefore, we rename the unfair version of S\&H as S\&H-Text, and suppress the QWEN captions to generate the fair set of baseline results, which is named S\&H in experiments.

 We directly generate results from Im2Wav \cite{Im2Wav} as it is focused on the image-to-audio task only.
 We also leave the setup of V2A-Mapper unchanged.
 Additionally, we obtain oracle generation results in the VGG-SS \cite{VGG-SS} and MUSIC \cite{MUSIC} tests by passing the ground-truth audio clips through CLAP \cite{CLAP} and then AudioLDM \cite{AudioLDM}.
 We name this baseline Oracle.
 Aside from the ground-truth audio, the Oracle results can be regarded as generated from an audio synthesis model that exhausts AudioLDM’s potential for audio synthesis.
-We expect any method utilizing AudioLDM for downstream generation, \textit{i.e.}, our SSV2A and V2A-Mapper, to be inferior in performance against Oracle.
+We expect any method utilizing AudioLDM for downstream generation, \textit{i.e.}, our SS2A and V2A-Mapper, to be inferior in performance against Oracle.